hds/hegdenu.net/content/posts/understanding-async-await-3.md

 So here we've defined a new error for this case.

-It's very simple, and I won't go into it today.
+It's very simple, and I won't go into it.

 But here it is for reference.